havocp/xsbt-wiki/Quick-Configuration-Examples.md

 version := "1.0"

 organization := "org.myproject"

+// set the Scala version used for the project scalaVersion := "2.9.0-SNAPSHOT"

+// set the main Scala source directory to be <base>/src scalaSource in Compile <<= baseDirectory(_ / "src")

+// set the Scala test source directory to be <base>/test scalaSource in Test <<= baseDirectory(_ / "test")

 // add a test dependency on ScalaCheck libraryDependencies += "org.scala-tools.testing" %% "scalacheck" % "1.8" % "test"